m-oh-it/Excel/README.md

 # Excel
-KPMG Data Analysis using Excel
+KPMG Data Analysis using Excel <br/>
+Project Overview:
+This project aims to analyze customer demographics, transactions, and new customer data to provide insights into business performance and customer behavior.
+The project consists of six tasks that involve data cleaning, data analysis, and visualization using
+Excel.